Management Accelerator | Module 3: Managing Strategy

 People Development

 Do you know how to bring out the best in your direct reports?
-This workshop will help you structure the types of conversations your direct reports crave.
+This session will help you structure the types of conversations your direct reports crave.
 You’ll walk away with tools for coaching your reports, finding opportunities for growth, and creating a skill development plan that pulls your entire team toward higher levels of impact.
 You will also learn how to handle common issues (like gaps between skills and perceived ability) and how to develop a succession and growth plan for your team, leading to continual strategic development.

-What you will do in this workshop:
+What you will do in this session:

 • Discuss common challenges managers face when it comes to developing their reports, including how to handle skill gaps